flashbots/suave-specs/README.md

 **Andromeda* is the secure instantiation using SGX and cryptography, focusing on privacy with trust minimization.
 The plan is a progression of three milestones in the direction of better hardening and trust minimization.*

 **Proto-Collisions* are plans to sync up between these two development tracks.
 They represents points where parts of Centauri testnets can be run in secure and trust minimized fashion.
-Permissioned components from Proto-Collisions, if self-contained, could be run on mainnet.*
+Permissioned components from Proto-Collisions, if self-contained, could be used with Ethereum mainnet.*

-**Collision* is where the entirety of the SUAVE protocol can be safely deployed to Ethereum mainnet in a trust minimized and permissionless fashion.*
+**Collision* is where the entirety of the SUAVE protocol can be safely deployed for use with Ethereum mainnet in a trust minimized and permissionless fashion.*

 ![SUAVE Roadmap](/assets/future_roadmap_draft.png)